Term 3, Edition 13 - 29 Aug 2025

 To celebrate Book Week, MSM students took part in MSM Reads where they were given the opportunity to disengage from their devices and immerse themselves in the written word - reading for enjoyment during an extended homeroom period.
 There was a noticeable quiet serenity in the classrooms during this dedicated time.

-YEAR 11 AND 12 HOSPITALITY
+YEAR 11 AND 12 HOSPITALITY FUNCTION

 The Year 11 and 12 Hospitality students recently hosted a successful Asian-inspired buffet event, showcasing their culinary skills and teamwork.
 Guests (parents and staff) were welcomed with a beautifully presented spread featuring a variety of dishes from different Asian cuisines, including stir-fries, dumplings, noodles, and fragrant curries.
 The students worked hard to prepare, cook, and serve the food, while also demonstrating their knowledge of food safety, presentation, and customer service.
 The atmosphere was warm and inviting, with attention to detail in both the menu and table settings, creating an authentic dining experience.
 Overall, the event was a great opportunity for the students to apply their practical skills in a real-world setting and was thoroughly enjoyed by all who attended.